 Take into account both local and international research trends

 The pandemic has caused significant changes in the volume and behavior of research.
-But it is true that our preferences are continuously varying and that a trend can be very different from country to country.
+However, it’s true that our preferences are continuously varying and that a trend can be very different from country to country.

 There are tools such as SEOmonitor or Google Trends very handy to research keyword volumes and trends.
 Additionally, Google’s Year in Search also provides information on the market in which you are operating.

 Make your plan and put it into action

 No matter how much analysis you do in the SEO world, in the end, you can’t draw conclusions until you test.
 Once you experiment, you can create a roadmap and execute it.

 To do this, you must divide your list of technical elements into SEO, content, and linking.
 Once you’ve done this, you will be able to create your optimization program.